briem-bixly/stripe-nebri-webhooks/README.md

 - invoiceitem_events: for use with invoice item events
 - plan_events: for use with plan events
 - receipt_events: for use with receipt events
-- transer_events: for use with transfer events
+- transfer_events: for use with transfer events

 <strong>NOTE</strong>: if an endpoint is used for webhooks with a different event type, the webhook will fail and no object will be created.